Pleasant Hill Cohousing

 Memorial Day Camping Trip

 Fun!
 Isn't that why we're here?
 Yes, we do find time to have fun together.
 Some activities we enjoy are: birthday parties, dances, barbeques, yoga classes, video nights, Friday night discussion forums, bridge/game nights, camping trips, soaking in the hot tub, swimming and playing in the pool (the kids are especially fond of that one), and lots of impromptu get togethers.
+Check out our Photo Gallery to see some examples.

 Top of Page